The singular can be zucchina or zucchino.

 zucchini in stufato: stewed with onions in olive oil.

 zucchini ripieni: stuffed zucchini.

 zucchini ripieni alla napoletana: stuffed with onions and breadcrumbs and herbs, and baked in the oven with tomato sauce and grated cheese.

 zucchini ripieni alla siciliana: stuffed with breadcrumbs, anchovies, garlic, and parsley and baked in the oven.

-In late June and early July, the fried blossoms are the stars of the Sagra della Zucchina in Fiore in Faleri (Lazio).
+In late June, the fried blossoms are the stars of the Sagra della Zucchina in Fiore in Faleri (Lazio).